 I am interested in exploring how cross device interactions facilitate individual and collaborative work.
 How do we transition a task from our phone to our desktop computer?
 What are the individual and collaborative uses and interactions for (e.g.) large displays in combination with tablet devices?
 How can we design interactions that support these transitions of task, device, place, and people?
 And how do we study these?
-For my PhD I explored these cross-device questions around the use case of curation activities in professional (museum) and non-professional environments.
+For my PhD I was exploring these cross-device questions around the use case of curation activities in professional (museum) and non-professional environments.

 More generally I am interested in interactions with personal devices, such as smartphones and tablets, tangible and physical computing, and information visualisation.
 I love to explore the possibilities of mobile and tangible devices as well as the web.